scottcarr/beagle/rebuildI2C.md

 ##DISCLAIMER 2

+##Building your own image

+Follow this section if you want to build your own image.
+If you just want to download my images, skip to the next section.

 This is a sort of hackish way to accomplish what we need.
 Making our own layer would be better/more sustainable, but it'd also be a lot more work.
 I'll try to work on that over break.